-This course examines questions regarding the origins of the Australian state vis-a-vis the country's indigenous population and the nature of the contemporary state and bureaucratic government as the central mechanism which articulates public policies.
-State Indigenous policies such as assimilation, self-determination and reconciliation are evaluated from both Indigenous viewpoints and theoretical explanations concerning racial and ethnic inequality and the role of the state.
-Furthermore, you will critically explore the current situation of Indigenous Australians in areas such as employment, health, criminal justice and native title.
+This course examines the origins of the Australian state in relation to Indigenous people and the role of the contemporary state and bureaucratic government as the central mechanism which articulates public policies such as assimilation, self-determination and reconciliation.
+Using Indigenous and theoretical perspectives, you will explore these policies and their intersection with racial/ethnic inequality in areas such as education, employment, health, criminal justice and Native Title.

 - Sunshine Coast: Semester 1

 - Student contribution band:

 - Band 1

 - Tuition fee:

 - Academic Calendar

 - View class timetables for this course